 - In some cases, a consultant or prospect may require anyone/everyone working on a project to sign a Confidentiality Statement.

-- When a Confidentiality Statement is required, be sure to inform the KEDC members and GKCC staff that a statement has been signed on behalf of Killeen.
+- When a Confidentiality Statement is required, KEDC board members and GKCC staff are informed that a statement has been signed on behalf of Killeen.

-- Even if a statement isn’t requested, all projects should be kept confidential and only discussed with those involved in the decision making process for economic development.
+- Even if a statement isn’t requested, all projects are kept confidential and only discussed with those involved in the decision making process for economic development.

 - There are many reasons to keep projects confidential.